Ayms/bitcoin-transactions/README.md

 <b>Please note that due to rounding issues there is always a satoshi floating around that will go to the network, this is a minor issue that we will not correct in order not to change all of our test vectors</b>

+Should this project be funded we will remove the dev fees and put it fully open source

 ## Installation

 Install [nodejs for Windows,Mac,Linux](https://nodejs.org/en/download/package-manager/), usually this is easy